Electrician for Landlords & Letting Agents

 Typical flat or small house

-£15+VAT per additional circuit above 6.
-Count the switches in the consumer unit — each switch is one circuit.
+Additional circuits priced per-circuit above the base rate.
+Count the switches in the consumer unit, each switch is one circuit.
+Exact rate confirmed on booking.

 What I do for landlords